perkbox/fe-challenge/README.md

 Please allow around 2 hours for this task.

 Create a small job capture application.
-The screenshots have been included in this zip.
+The screenshots have been included in this repository.
 A user can have 1-3 jobs or be unemployed (0 jobs).

 We are just looking for the component markup and structure.